-An ESL/pull-out program model is an English acquisition program that serves students identified as English learners through English instruction provided by an appropriately certified ESL teacher under the TEC, §29.061(c) through English language arts and reading.
+An ESL/pull-out program model is an English acquisition program that serves students identified as Emergent Bilingual students through English instruction provided by an appropriately certified ESL teacher under the TEC, §29.061(c) through English language arts and reading.

-The goal of ESL pull-out is for English learners to attain full proficiency in English in order to participate equitably in school.
+The goal of ESL pull-out is for Emergent Bilingual students to attain full proficiency in English in order to participate equitably in school.